 - Students are able to (1) appreciate the role of the pharmacist in the practice environment; (2) demonstrate an understanding of the practice of pharmacy through observation and/or participation in the practice environment; (3) demonstrate and apply the knowledge and skills acquired from the course to date in a practical context; (4) outline the relevant information required for delivering quality patient health outcomes, in particular in relation to drug and complementary medicine information and primary health care; (5) communicate in a professional and ethical manner to promote quality use of medicines and health outcomes; (6) appreciate how population diversity can influence patient health outcomes; and (7) use the National Competency Standards and reflection as tools for identifying and developing skills required for professional pharmacy practice.

-- Indicative assessments in this unit are as follows: (1) completion of a portfolio; (2) reflection report; and (3) student attendance and placement appraisal.
+- Indicative assessments in this unit are as follows: (1) completion of a portfolio; (2) reflection report; and (3) placement appraisal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.